Why Diamonds? Evolution, Instinctual Niches, Advertising, and the Killer App…

 What I want to look at is the question of how advertising relates to the decisions we make.
 Like most people I know, I find that webvertising doesn’t seem to have much effect on me in most areas — I don’t feel the need to go and buy products that are pictured in the sign-in ads at Salon, for example — yet money is still being spent on ads.
 For all that I reject the Whorf-Sapir idea that language shapes cognition, I do think that in the realm of culture, advertising indeed does have a more pervasive influence than people are willing to admit… at least in some industries, it does.
 I think looking at why is worthwhile.

 Language is interesting, no matter how you think of Whorf-Sapir.
-Take, for example, the line in Mark’s post, “I purchased the biggest rock I could afford, because I love Lisa, and she deserves nothing but the best.”
+Take, for example, the line in the post that inspired my musings, “I purchased the biggest rock I could afford, because I love [her], and she deserves nothing but the best.”
 That really interested me, because I also love Lime, and she deserves nothing but the best.
-The difference is what Mark and I consider the best.
-Mark understands that a heavy expenditure is often understood as an expression of love, because spending a lot of money on someone entails a kind of sacrifice.
+The difference is in what each of us considers “the best.”
+The guy who wrote that line understands that a heavy expenditure is often understood as an expression of love, because spending a lot of money on someone entails a kind of sacrifice.
 (And any evolutionary psychologist can tell you the male of the species is predisposed to be more generous to mates and potential mates; it serves the purpose of signaling ability to aid practically with offspring, which is attractive to the female of the species.)

 But I suspect that for Lime, my rejection of the diamond hype signaled something else to her: a kind of useful shared ability to recognize and reject scams.
 While aquamarine-mining is likely no more environmentally-friendly than diamonds (it’s often open-pit mined), aquamarines are relatively abundant and so they’re not used to fund the kinds of devastating warfare that diamonds so often have (and sometimes still do) underwrite.